You should make student loan deductions if any of the following apply:

 - your new employee’s P45 shows that deductions should continue

-- when you ask, your new employee tells you they’re repaying a student loan
+- your new employee tells you they’re repaying a student loan, eg on a starter checklist

 What you need to do

 If your new employee needs you to make student loan repayments, record this in your payroll software.
-It will automatically calculate and deduct repayments from their pay at 9% of their income over £17,335 a year.
-(There will be a new income threshold from 6 April 2016.)
+It will automatically calculate and make deductions.
+There will be a new income threshold from 6 April 2016.

 Report these deductions to HMRC when you pay your employee.